-^{}Note : " \bigcirc " indicates the risk items that may be addressed by the TDK Group.
+Note : "O" indicates the risk items that may be addressed by the TDK Group.

-Then we evaluated the identified potential human rights risks above by considering the risk of occurrence of human rights infringement, the impact on human rights should the infringement occur, and the scale of impact that our company can leverage, considering our ongoing due diligence activities such as CSR self-check, risk assessment etc. As a result, we prioritized the following 3 human rights key themes, focusing on preventive/remediation measures and their monitoring.
+We conduct ongoing reviews of our operations in order to evaluate the potential human rights risks identified above by considering the risk of occurrence of human rights infringement, the impact on human rights should the infringement occur, and the scale of impact that our company can leverage, considering our ongoing due diligence activities such as CSR self-check, risk assessment etc. As a result, we have prioritized the following 3 human rights key themes, focusing on preventive/remediation measures and their monitoring.
 In addition, we periodically review these human rights key themes.

-- · Responsible sourcing of minerals - · Respecting human rights of employees at our manufacturing sites - · Respecting human rights of employees at suppliers (including sub-contractors and labor agencies)
+- Responsible sourcing of minerals - · Respecting human rights of employees at our manufacturing sites - · Respecting human rights of employees at suppliers (including manufacturing sub-contractors and labor agencies)